Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Introduction

 Besides the motivation arising from the holography, the detection of excited multiple QN modes is important to test general relativity in strong-gravity regime.
 Recently, the excitation of multiple QN modes was confirmed around the strain peak of GW signal \cite{Giesler:2019uxc,Ma:2021znq,Li:2021wgz}, at least based on the fit of QN modes to the numerical relativity waveforms \cite{Boyle:2019kee}.
 The fit of the QN modes to the GW data of GW150914 was also performed and the detection of the first overtone was claimed \cite{Isi:2019aib} although it may be still controversial\footnote{For the discussion on the start of ringdown based on the precession of the remnant, see Ref. \cite{Hamilton:2021pkf}.} as was discussed in Ref. \cite{Cotesta:2022pci,Isi:2022mhy}.
 If ringdown can start at around the strain-peak time, the multiple QN modes can be detected with a higher signal-to-noise ratio.
 As such, the excitation of multiple QN modes, including overtones, has been actively studied in various contexts (see, e.g., Refs. \cite{Bhagwat:2019dtm,Bhagwat:2019bwv,Cook:2020otn,JimenezForteza:2020cve,Capano:2020dix,Bustillo:2020buq,Dhani:2020nik,Mourier:2020mwa,Finch:2021iip,Isi:2021iql,Forteza:2021wfq,Dhani:2021vac,Ota:2021ypb,Sago:2021gbq,Sberna:2021eui,Konoplya:2022hll,Ma:2022wpv}).
 Still, the ringdown emission or significant excitation of overtones at earlier times can be controversial.
 Perhaps, one of the most crucial issues is the linearlity problem of the black hole ringing.
-For instance, in the head-on collision of two non-spinning black holes, the two holes do not completely merge immediately, but the initial two marginally outer trapped surfaces (MOTSs) continue to exist and an outermost common MOTS forms that hides the inner (non-linear) region behind it \cite{Pook-Kolb:2019iao,Pook-Kolb:2019ssg}.
+For instance, in the head-on collision of two non-spinning black holes, the two holes do not completely merge immediately, but the initial two marginally outer trapped surfaces (MOTSs) continue to exist and an outermost common MOTS forms and behind which the highly non-linear region exists \cite{Pook-Kolb:2019iao,Pook-Kolb:2019ssg}.
 Only the outside of the outermost MOTS may be relevant to what we observe at a distant region, provided that the MOTS has an analog in the event horizon.
-If these are the cases even for a collision of two rotating black holes, we could observe the GW ringdown signal regardless of the non-linearity inside the MOTS as long as the geometry {\it outside} the MOTS can be described by the Kerr spacetime with linear perturbations.
+Therefore, if these are the cases even for a collision of two rotating black holes and if the geometry {\it outside} the MOTS can be described by the Kerr spacetime with linear perturbations, we could observe the GW ringdown signal regardless of the non-linearity inside the MOTS.
 A similar idea was carefully probed and discussed based on the numerical relativity approach for a non-rotating system \cite{Mourier:2020mwa}.